 20.3 The qualifications of a player for playing in County Championships and or Inter-County Matches shall be as follows:

 20.4 He must be of Amateur Status as defined by the Royal and Ancient Golf Club of St Andrews

 20.5 He must be a member of an Affiliated Club in the County Union or must have been born in the County and be a member of an Affiliated Club in another County.

 20.6 He shall not have competed in the Championship of another County or played in a team representing another County during the previous twelve months unless specifically approved by the Somerset Golf Union Executive Committee and that the player and County have received the written authority of the County for whom the player last played.
-A player belonging to more than one Club in the County can only represent his home Club in any calendar year.
-That is the Club nominated by him for handicap purposes before 31st January of the year in which the Competition is played.
+If a player is a member of more than one SGU affiliated club, he may only represent one SGU club in County Championships and or County Inter-Club Knockouts during any calendar year (1st January – 31st December) Having represented one SGU club during the calendar year the player cannot represent any other SGU club during the same calendar year.

-Revised constitution agreed at AGM in February 2016
+Revised constitution agreed and amended AGM February 21st 2023.